- For years SAP has stated that ERP would be the last system a customer would have to purchase.

 This is a quotation from a salesperson who made a lot of money promoting this assumption, but as the quote is from a salesperson, it is highly suspect.
 Let us look at a related quotation.

 “According to Panaya, a tool vendor “more than 50% of SAP shops have 40+ satellite applications.
 Of these less than 10 are SAP applications.
 CAST Research Labs has analyzed customizations at several major SAP customers and found most of the customizations were sizable, with many of them high-risk, according to its benchmarks.”

 Is this reducing sprawl?
-Why does SAP have so many applications connected to it if it was the last application a company would buy, as claimed in an uncountable number of sales presentation?
+Why does SAP have so many applications connected to it if it were the last application a company would buy, as claimed in an uncountable number of sales presentations?

 The Truth About SAP ERP Being the Last System a Customer Would Purchase?

 As covered in the book The Real Story Behind ERP: Separating Fiction from Reality, ERP was not the “last system a company would have to purchase.
 After SAP had sold in a vast number of accounts in the 1990s, they began developing other applications to connect back to the ERP system.
 If one looks at a solution architectural Visio diagram, they are more complicated than they were back in the 1980s, which ERP systems were supposed to eliminate.

 SAP receives a 0% accuracy rating for the SAP ERP Being the Last System a Customer Would Purchase.

 Link to the Parent Article